 FLEC again resumed its struggle in Feb 2016 when some militants boarded an offshore Chevron gas platform and threatened foreign petroleum workers.
 In a statement the same year, FLEC also warned the government of China to repatriate all its citizens in the oil-producing area as their presence “constitutes a provocation”.
 2016 also saw the escalation of violence claim the lives of over 50 Angolan soldiers.

 The surge in violence intensified that year after the death of FLEC’s founder Nzita Tiago who was in exile in France.
 His son, Emmanuel Nzita wa Nzita, was appointed as the new president of the organization.
 In 2016, FLEC called for a boycott as President Jose Eduardo dos Santos ended almost four decades in power.
-In a statement FLEC said it “does not accept the permanence of a foreign power on our territory, but does not want to interfere in the internal affairs of Angola.
+In a statement, FLEC said it “does not accept the permanence of a foreign power on our territory, but does not want to interfere in the internal affairs of Angola.
 “For this reason, FLEC urges all the people of Cabinda to not participate in presidential elections in Angola.”

 “War of occupation”

-Last month, police reportedly arrested 77 separatist militants and supporters of the smaller and peaceful Cabinda Independence Movement (MIC), including nine members of local church and its pastor who preaches for self-determination.
+Last month, police reportedly arrested 77 separatist militants and supporters of the smaller and peaceful Cabinda Independence Movement (MIC), including nine members of the local church and its pastor who preaches for self-determination.
 There are soldiers stationed at government-backed construction sites along the coast and around the barbed-wire fenced compound where foreign oil workers live.
 “These guys don’t take any chances,” one foreign oil worker in Cabinda told Reuters, speaking of the security set-up.
 FLEC describes it as a “war of occupation” and dismisses the government’s claims that there is no war on the territory.
 However, the military is there and has always been there.
-It seems that while the government provides the public one narrative of a non-existent threat or one that is neutralized, its inability to appease the demands of the suffering province will require a permanent security presence.
+It seems that while the government provides the public with one narrative of a non-existent threat or one that is neutralized, its inability to appease the demands of the suffering province will require a permanent security presence.

 Image: E-Global (link)